maishsk/aws-vault-url/README.md

 # aws-vault-url
-Tool to get the correct URL for any AWS service console
+A tool to produce a URL for any AWS service.

+Generate the URL for your service and copy+paste into your browser

 The tool uses [aws-vault](https://github.com/99designs/aws-vault)